Simone Bolelli: 2007: Grand Slam debut in singles

 Bolelli beat former world no. 1 Marat Safin in Barcelona and competed in the Miami, Rome and Hamburg Masters.

 He made his Grand Slam debut at the 2007 French Open.

 2008: First singles final

 In May, Bolleli reached his maiden final at the clay-court 2008 BMW Open tournament in Munich, where he was defeated by Fernando González.

 In September, Simone Bolelli was banned by The Italian Tennis Federation from national team events for skipping the Davis Cup tie with Latvia in Europe-Africa zone relegation playoff.
 The ban prevented Bolelli from playing in Davis Cup competition and the Olympics.
-It also prevented him from getting wild cards.
+It also prevented him from getting wildcards.
 Bolelli said that he had told Italy captain Corrado Barazzutti well in advance of the tie that he preferred to work on his fast-court game in Asia.